Advanced bladder cancer means that your cancer has spread outside the bladder.

 - whether the cancer has spread (metastasised) to other parts of the body (this is called the M stage)

-- cancer in any number of lymph nodes (any N)
+- any number of lymph nodes (any N)

-- cancer that has spread to another part of the body, such as the lungs, bones or liver (M1)
+- another part of the body, such as the lungs, bones or liver (M1)

 The stage of your cancer helps your doctor to decide which treatment you need.
 Treatment also depends on: